COVID-19: Trustworthy Facts and Waste Handling Guidelines

 Note.
-Specimens from suspect 2019-nCoV cases and cultures of 2019-nCoV are Category B substances and must be packaged and transported as UN 3373 when sent offsite.20
+Specimens from suspect COVID-19 cases and cultures of SARS-CoV-2 are Category B substances and must be packaged and transported as UN 3373 when sent offsite.23

-As 2019-nCoV waste is standard regulated medical waste, the RMW chapter of the CDC 2003 Environmental Infection Control Guidelines17 states:
+As COVID-19 waste is standard regulated medical waste, the RMW chapter of the CDC 2003 Environmental Infection Control Guidelines20 states:

 - Regulated medical wastes are treated or decontaminated to reduce the microbial load in or on the waste and to render the by-products safe for further handling and disposal.

 - The treatment need not render the waste “sterile”